Jaseci-Labs/jaseci/docs/docs/internals/spec/arch.md

 We submit, it is a lot stranger to think of passing rooms and locations to a fixed cleaning function and returning the cleaned room/location back to a caller.

 By combining these abstractions, Jaseci and Jac empower programmers to implement data-spatial programming effectively and leverage the inherent spatial and intuitive thinking processes for problem-solving.
-It's also important to note, there is a theoretical equivalence in programming expressivity of data-spacial programming to OOP or any other model.
+It's also important to note, there is a theoretical equivalence in programming expressivity of data-spatial programming to OOP or any other model.

 > **Important**
 >